Faizan-Aziz/Social-Media-Content-Scheduler/README.md

     }
     ```
   - Response: 200 OK (returns JWT token and user info)
+  - Note: This endpoint does NOT require authentication.
+It generates the JWT token that will be used for authentication on protected routes.

 Content / Posts
 - Get all posts for the authenticated user